weaveworks-guides/weave-net-legacy/weave-and-docker-platform/3-machine-weaveproxy-swarm.md

   3. Deploy a sample app to test that hosts are communicating within the Docker Swarm

 This example requires no programming, but does require basic UNIX skills.
-This tutorial will take approximately 15-25 minutes to complete this tutorial.
+This tutorial will take approximately 15-25 minutes to complete.

 ## What you will use